About the Program

 Dates and Times:

-To register for one or both sessions, please provide your contact details at the link here.
+To register for one or both sessions, please provide your contact details.
 Closer to the date of each event, Zoom login details will be provided directly to registrants.

 There will be an opportunity to speak with residents during our CaRMS InfoNights; however, if you would like to connect with a resident one-on-one to find out more about their experience in the program, we would be happy to put you in touch with a current trainee.
 Please contact pg.obgyn@utoronto.ca.